Photo Credit: Stewart MacLean

 dougdumaisart [at] gmail.com

 Doug Dumais is an emerging photographer based in Charlottetown, Prince Edward Island.
-A self-taught artist, Dumais holds a Masters degree in Art History from Concordia University (2019).
-He has exhibited at ARTCH Montréal and Galerie La Castiglione, and has a forthcoming exhibition with this town is small, PEI’s artist-run centre.
+A self-taught artist, Dumais holds a master’s degree in art history from Concordia University (2019).
+He has exhibited at ARTCH Montréal, Galerie La Castiglione, and this town is small, PEI’s artist-run centre.
 His scholarly writing, photography, and poetry have been featured in art publications across Canada and in the United States.

 Doug Dumais uses the camera as a tool to facilitate radical acts of noticing and attentiveness.
 He documents locations undergoing drastic changes such as construction sites, eroding shorelines, or public institutions.